-- SymWhite® 377 (INCI : Phenylethyl Resorcinol) – is inspired from pinosylvin, a natural skin brightening compound occurring in pine.
-It was synthesized and screened for tyrosinase inhibitory activity as well as for antioxidant efficacy.It is a synthetic compound that is partially derived from natural lightening compounds found in scotch pine bark, and is considered a reliable whitening agent.
+- SymWhite® 377 (INCI: Phenylethyl Resorcinol) – is inspired by pinosylvin, a natural skin brightening compound occurring in pine.
+It was synthesized and screened for tyrosinase inhibitory activity as well as for antioxidant efficacy.It is a synthetic compound that is partially derived from natural lightening compounds found in scotch pine bark and is considered a reliable whitening agent.

 Studies published by Symrise (no independent studies were found).

 - Ferulic Acid – Plant-based antioxidant that is found in bran, among other plants.It’s one of the most powerful natural anti-oxidants.
 Many plants contain Ferulic acid, which plays a key role in the plants self preservation mechanism, re-enforcing it’s cellular wall strength and protecting it from microbial damage as well as sun damage.
 Used as a anti-oxidant extender, for many of the other anti-oxidants.
 In particular the combination of Vitamins C, and E, were shown to double their photo protective capacity on the skin.
 It is well known that Vitamin C is very problematic in skin care due to it’s highly oxidative state, and Ferulic Acid prevents the oxidation.